-Bd has been sampled in at least 44 States.35 (Fig. 1.)
+Bd has been sampled in at least 44 States.36 (Fig. 1.)
 Absence of evidence of Bd in any given area does not mean that it is not present.
 Field studies are required to determine whether Bd is truly absent, and many areas have yet to be surveyed.
-It is documented that interstate commerce in tiger salamanders (Ambylostoma tiginum) for the fishing bait trade has been a contributing factor in the spread of Bd36 In short, interstate commerce in amphibians is risky and even less regulated than international imports.
-A Federal regulatory approach is needed to effectively halt Bds further spread via this pathway.
+It is documented that interstate commerce in tiger salamanders (Ambylostoma tigrinum) for the fishing bait trade has been a contributing factor in the spread of $B\dot{d}^{37}$ In short, interstate commerce in amphibians is risky and even less regulated than international imports.